CSCS Green Card vs. Other CSCS Cards: Which One Do You Need?

 • Environmental awareness: Understanding construction’s environmental impact and how to minimise it.

-Completing the Online CSCS Green Card – Safe2Site course earns candidates the Level 1 Health & Safety qualification, fulfilling a critical Green Card requirement.
-The course also prepares candidates for the CITB Health, Safety and Environment Test, significantly improving their chances of success.
-Safe2Site specifically focuses on training for the Green Card and the associated Level 1 Health & Safety qualification.
+Completing the Online CSCS Green Card – Safe2Site course satisfies the Level 1 Health & Safety qualification requirement and prepares candidates thoroughly for the CITB test, significantly improving their likelihood of success.
+Safe2Site focuses specifically on training aligned with Green Card applications.

 Comparing the Green Card to Other CSCS Cards